jayckaiser/adastra-analysis/README.md

                with you!?"
 ```

+*(I have chosen to forgo including any example screenplays here until I receive express permission from one of the creators of Adastra.
+These will have to be generated on your end for the time being.)*

 -----

 ### Wordclouds
-Save custom wordclouds based off of subsets of text and masked over specific images from the game (and elsewhere).
-These can be populated by lines from a specific where-filter of the data (e.g. only text from a specific file, only text spoken by Amicus, etc).
-These can even be specified down to specific scenes, if you know the file and line numbers.
-These are saved as PNG files.
+Save custom wordclouds based off of subsets of dialogue text and masked over specific images (both from the game and external).
+These can be populated by lines from a specific where-filter of the data (e.g. only text from a specific file, only text spoken by Amicus, etc), or even by specific scenes if you know the file and line numbers.
+Wordclouds are saved as PNG files.

-Specific wordclouds can be provided.
+Names of specific wordclouds can be provided on the command line.
 Otherwise, all are run.
 ```
-python main.py run --wordclouds [wordcloud1 [wordcloud2 ...]]
+python -m adastra_analysis run --wordclouds [wordcloud1 [wordcloud2 ...]]
 ```

 These are defined in `adastra_analytics.wordclouds` in the configs file.